Hopfather/Hopfather/README.md

 - 👋 Hi, I’m @Hopfather
-- 👀 I’m interested in ...learning more about coding and eventually decide on a niche.
+- 👀 I’m interested in ...learning more about coding and eventually deciding on a niche.
-- 🌱 I’m currently learning ...CS50 and freecodecamp.
+- 🌱 I’m currently learning ...The Odin Project
 - 💞️ I’m looking to collaborate on ...any advice or direction to resources for self-learners.
 - 📫 How to reach me ...send me a message on Github!
 - 😄 Pronouns: ...He/Him